cruizba/AutoHttps/README.md

 1. **`./caddy_data:/data` (Required)**
    - Stores the SSL/TLS certificates and other Caddy data
-   - Must be persistent to avoid hitting Let's Encrypt rate limits
-   - Without this volume, certificates will be regenerated on every restart
+   - Without this volume, certificates will be regenerated on every restart (hitting Let's Encrypt rate limits)

 2. **`./caddy_config:/config` (Optional)**
    - Stores the generated Caddyfile configuration